franiglesias/tb-doubles/README.md

 ## Usage

-This project was created to compare and analyse the performance of testing techniques, comparing between two or more implementations of a test.
+This project was created initially to compare and analyse the performance of testing techniques, comparing between two or more implementations of a test.

 You can select the TestCases::test to compare, the number of times to execute and a title for the results table.

 * Tests: are the tests you want to compare.
-They are standard phpunit TestCases so tou don't need to change or prepare your own in any way.
-You must indicate the name of the specific test you want to profile.
+They are standard phpunit TestCases so you don't need to change or prepare your existing ones in any way.
+You must indicate the testcase and the name of the specific test you want to profile.
 By default we will search for a method named "test".
 * Times to execute: in very fast test, time differences could be too small, so test are executed several times so you can get larger numbers that could provide a realistic measure of how a full test suite could perform.
 Defaults to 50.
 * Title: results are shown in a results table so you can use your own for every test comparision.

-The SampleTestCase provided initially in this project shows the difference between four techniques to create test doubles.
+The SampleTestCase provided in this project shows the difference between four techniques to create test doubles.

 You can add all TimedTestCases you need.